Malek National Museum and Library

 Malek National Museum and Library (کتابخانه و موزه ملی ملک) is a museum and national library in Tehran, Iran.
-Malek National Library and Museum Institution (MNLMI) is the first private museum of Iran, and one of the 6 large libraries holding the exquisite manuscripts.
+Malek National Library and Museum Institution (MNLMI) is the first private museum of Iran, and one of six large libraries holding exquisite manuscripts.
 The MNLMI collection is a rich trove of the best manuscripts and Iranian historical artworks.
-The Institution is located in the historical precinct of “Bagh-e Melli”, that is considered the cultural-historical center of Tehran.
-Usually, the MNLM visitors are numerous university students and researchers, as well as tourists who enjoy its library and museum facilities.
-It is one of the biggest libraries of precious manuscripts in Iran, built by Hadji Hussein Agha Malek, the richest man in Iran at the time.
+The Institution is located in the historical “Bagh-e Melli” area, considered the cultural-historical center of Tehran.
+Usually, its visitors are university students and researchers, as well as tourists who enjoy its library and museum facilities.
+MNLMI, one of the biggest libraries of precious manuscripts in Iran, was built by Hadji Hussein Agha Malek, the richest man in Iran at the time.
 He built it in a traditional Persian architecture style.
-One of the biggest contributors is Esat Malek Malek, Hadji Hussein Agha Malek's eldest daughter, who contributed to the museum's development.
+One of the biggest contributors to the museum's development was Esat Malek Malek, Hadji Hussein Agha Malek's eldest daughter.